vpriesem/covid19_inference_forecast/README.md

 <img src="figures/what_if_english.png" height="500">

-  * If the effective growth rate stays on the current (all-time low) value, new cases will further decrease (green).
+  * If the effective growth rate stays on the current low value, new cases will further decrease (green).
 A low number of new daily cases might bring a full control of the spread within reach ([see our position paper by the four German research associations](https://www.mpg.de/14759871/corona-stellungnahme); [Endorsement](https://www.mpg.de/14760439/28-04-2020_Stellungnahme_Teil_01.pdf); [Position paper](https://www.mpg.de/14760439/28-04-2020_Stellungnahme_Teil_02.pdf)).
+Please also note our interview at [Die Zeit](https://www.zeit.de/wissen/gesundheit/2020-05/corona-massnahmen-lockerungen-coronavirus-eindaemmung-viola-priesemann).

   * If the relaxation of restrictions causes an increase in effective growth rate above zero, the daily new reported cases will increase again (red).